rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 umount <mount-path>
 ```

-Command to write the image to SD card and please adjust the local path to your .sdimg file location.
-Depending on the image size it may take roughly 20 minutes so please be patient until the image is completely written to the SD card
+Command to write the image to SD card and please adjust the local path to your .img file location.
+Depending on the image size it may take roughly 20 minutes so please be patient until the image is completely written to the SD card.
+You may also want to use the [Etcher](https://etcher.io/) GUI tool instead of the dd command line tool
 ```
-sudo dd if=/Users/<local PC path where you have your image downloaded>/gcp-mender-demo-image-raspberrypi3.sdimg of=/dev/disk2 bs=1m && sudo sync
+sudo dd if=/Users/<local PC path where you have your image downloaded>/gcp-mender-demo-image-raspberrypi3.img of=/dev/disk2 bs=1m && sudo sync
 ```